Kubeflow model serving API setup

 ---|---|

-This tutorial uses a notebook in a GPU node pool environment.
+This tutorial uses a GPU node pool for the notebook environment.

-If the Kubeflow service or appropriate environment is not ready, refer to the Create a Jupyter Notebook document to create a GPU-based notebook.
+If you haven't prepared the Kubeflow environment, refer to the Create Jupyter Notebook guide to create a notebook with a GPU image.

 Getting started

 Step 1.
-Create pipeline and model server in the notebook
+Create pipeline and model server in Notebook

 -